-Info box: Climate reporting

-Report boundaries: We record the GHG emissions defined in the Kyoto Protocol and calculate the greenhouse effect in carbon dioxide equivalents (CO2e).
+(V) Info box: Climate reporting Report boundaries: We record the GHG emissions defined in the Kyoto Protocol and calculate the greenhouse effect in carbon dioxide equivalents (CO2e).
 For 100 % of our fully consolidated production plants, we report on Scope 1 emissions and Scope 2 emissions (market-based) from external energy sources.
 Not included are emissions from minority shareholdings and leased assets such as rented warehouses and office space outside production areas.
 These emissions are comparatively low and are included in our Scope 3 reporting.

-Development of GHG emissions (2004-2018)

-Since its founding, LANXESS has made significant progress toward climate neutrality.
+Development of GHG emissions (2004-2018) Since its founding, LANXESS has made significant progress toward climate neutrality.
 Between 2004 and 2018, we halved our GHG emissions - from around 6.5 million metric tons to around 3.2 million metric tons of carbon dioxide equivalents (CO2e).

-We have launched a series of projects worldwide for reducing emissions and supporting local initiatives aimed at combating climate change.
-In 2009, a nitrous oxide reduction facility at our Krefeld-Uerdingen site was commissioned.
-This project is one of the main contributors to emission reductions.
+We have launched a series of projects worldwide for reducing emissions and support local initiatives aimed at combating climate change.
+One of our main contributions, for example, came in 2009 when we commissioned a nitrous oxide reduction facility at our Krefeld-Uerdingen site.
 This has reduced CO2e emissions at the site by up to 1.5 million metric tons annually, which allowed us to achieve our reduction target for 2012 much earlier than expected.
 The project has received multiple awards, including the "VCI Responsible Care Award Nordrhein-Westfalen" and "365 Orte im Land der Ideen" competitions organized by the German federal government and German industry.
 Since as long ago as 2007, we have constantly set new, specific reduction targets for the operational management of our CO2e emissions and energy efficiency.
 We achieved our GHG emissions targets in 2012 and 2015.
+We slightly missed our energy efficiency target in 2015 and therefore replaced it with a highly ambitious target for 2025.
+Info box: Climate targets (2007-2018) Climate targets 2007-2012: